feluelle/poe-addons-organizer/README.md

 # poe-addons-organizer
 This tool helps organizing all your poe addons.
-So you only have one application to install and can keep tracking your addons for updates, etc.
+So you have one application to install that can keep tracking your addons for updates, etc.

-Java 9 Application
-- Gradle
-- GraphQL
-- JavaFX

-## Features
+## Upcoming Features
 - **auto.** find poe tools on GitHub
 - add the possibility to **manually** add non-GitHub projects to the app
 - display all tools in a form